samjaninf/OFN-User-Guide---Master/products.md

 Select the enterprise who produces and supplies the product.

 > If you are a producer, this will be you.
 If you're a hub, remember you’ll only be able to add products to producer profiles which you have created, or if you have been granted permission to manage the products of a producer profile.
+See [here](/create-or-connect-with-your-supplying-producers.md) for more info.

-**Product name: ** dd a title.
+**Product name: ** A************dd a title.
 This is how the product will be displayed in the store.

 **Units: **Choose what unit the product is sold in? \(g, kg, L… or itme \(bunch, bag, packet\)\)